mrcavalcanti/mosaicoo/docs/sources/datasources/graphite.md

 For more information, refer to [Variables and templates]({{< relref "../variables/_index.md" >}}).

-Graphite 1.1 introduced tags and Grafana added support for Graphite queries with tags in version 5.0.
-To create a variable using tag values, use the Grafana functions `tags` and `tag_values`.
+Graphite 1.1 introduced tags and Mosaicoo added support for Graphite queries with tags in version 5.0.
+To create a variable using tag values, use the Mosaicoo functions `tags` and `tag_values`.

 | Query                                                       | Description                                                                                        |
 | ----------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |